s-earnest/s-earnest.github.io/_posts/2009-03-23-Market-Segmentation-Strategies-and-Tactics.md

 <!--

+Marketing strategies and marketing tactics are two closely related but distinct concepts in the field of marketing.

 Market segmentation strategies and tactics are essential for businesses to effectively target their audience and tailor their marketing efforts to specific groups of customers.

+This strategies can be breakdown
 Here's a breakdown of some common strategies and tactics:

 1. **Demographic Segmentation**:
    - **Strategy**: Dividing the market based on demographic factors such as age, gender, income, education, occupation, marital status, etc.